1Life Healthcare (NASDAQ:ONEM) Posts Quarterly Earnings Results

-1Life Healthcare (NASDAQ:ONEM – Get Rating) released its quarterly earnings data on Tuesday.
+1Life Healthcare (NASDAQ:ONEM – Get Rating) announced its earnings results on Tuesday.
 The company reported ($0.50) EPS for the quarter, missing the consensus estimate of ($0.49) by ($0.01), MarketWatch Earnings reports.
 1Life Healthcare had a negative return on equity of 20.34% and a negative net margin of 32.50%.
-The business had revenue of $230.20 million during the quarter, compared to analysts’ expectations of $218.76 million.
-During the same quarter in the prior year, the firm earned ($0.06) earnings per share.
-1Life Healthcare’s quarterly revenue was up 89.0% on a year-over-year basis.
+The firm had revenue of $230.20 million during the quarter, compared to analyst estimates of $218.76 million.
+During the same quarter in the previous year, the business earned ($0.06) earnings per share.
+The business’s quarterly revenue was up 89.0% compared to the same quarter last year.

-Several equities research analysts recently commented on the stock.
-Deutsche Bank Aktiengesellschaft decreased their price objective on shares of 1Life Healthcare from $32.00 to $18.00 in a research report on Tuesday, January 25th.
-Zacks Investment Research lowered shares of 1Life Healthcare from a “hold” rating to a “sell” rating in a research report on Wednesday, January 5th.
-JPMorgan Chase & Co. decreased their price objective on shares of 1Life Healthcare from $41.00 to $28.00 and set an “overweight” rating on the stock in a research report on Tuesday, December 21st. reduced their target price on shares of 1Life Healthcare from $40.00 to $34.00 and set a “buy” rating on the stock in a report on Thursday, November 4th.
-Finally, SVB Leerink reduced their target price on shares of 1Life Healthcare from $24.00 to $10.00 and set a “market perform” rating on the stock in a report on Thursday.
-One research analyst has rated the stock with a sell rating, two have assigned a hold rating and thirteen have assigned a buy rating to the company.
-According to MarketBeat, 1Life Healthcare has a consensus rating of “Buy” and an average price target of $29.53.
+ONEM has been the subject of several recent analyst reports.
+Truist Financial decreased their target price on shares of 1Life Healthcare from $24.00 to $12.00 in a report on Thursday.
+Morgan Stanley decreased their target price on shares of 1Life Healthcare from $24.00 to $14.00 and set an “overweight” rating for the company in a report on Thursday.
+Piper Sandler decreased their target price on shares of 1Life Healthcare from $37.00 to $20.00 and set an “overweight” rating for the company in a report on Thursday.
+Zacks Investment Research cut shares of 1Life Healthcare from a “hold” rating to a “sell” rating in a report on Wednesday, January 5th.
+Finally, reduced their price target on shares of 1Life Healthcare from $40.00 to $34.00 and set a “buy” rating for the company in a research report on Thursday, November 4th.
+One research analyst has rated the stock with a sell rating, two have given a hold rating and thirteen have issued a buy rating to the company’s stock.
+According to data from MarketBeat, the company currently has a consensus rating of “Buy” and an average price target of $29.53.

 1Life Healthcare, Inc operates a membership-based primary care platform under the One Medical brand.
 The company has developed a healthcare membership model based on direct consumer enrollment, as well as employer sponsorship.
 Its membership model includes seamless access to digital health services paired with inviting in-office care routinely covered under health insurance programs.